 1. User-Interface And Software Design

 Todoist comes with a feature-rich and highly customizable interface.
-That is, it offers filters, themes for Kanban boards, and intricate template layouts.
-So, users can easily modify its features based on the project’s needs.
+That is, it offers filters, Kanban board themes, and intricate template layouts.

-Unlike Todoist, Microsoft To-Do has a more simplistic and intuitive design.
+Unlike Todoist, Microsoft To-Do has a simpler, more intuitive design.
 This makes users navigate the platform without feeling cluttered by options.
-So, they can choose minimalist designs for managing tasks effortlessly.

 2. Collaborative Features

-Given that collaboration is a major aspect of remote work, both apps provide high collaborative features.
+Given that collaboration is a major aspect of remote work, both apps offer robust collaboration features.

-For instance, Todoist offers advanced and flexible features for smooth collaboration — file sharing, productivity tracking, customizable views, and task sharing options.
-So, employees can manage complex team workflows easily.
+For instance, Todoist offers advanced, flexible features for smooth collaboration—file sharing, productivity tracking, customizable views, and task sharing.
+So employees can easily manage complex team workflows.

 3. Task Management Templates

 But Microsoft To-Do comes with simple task listing templates.
-That is, it provides a digital planner to the employees for listing tasks.
+That is, it provides employees with a digital planner to list tasks.
 So, they do not get various creative templates.

 4. Customization Capabilities

-One of the core features of Todoist is its high customization capabilities.
-That is, users can literally use filters, labels, themes, and even gestures in each Kanban board according to the diverse requirements of multiple projects.
+One of the core features of Todoist is its high level of customization.
+That is, users can use filters, labels, themes, and even gestures on each Kanban board to meet the diverse requirements of multiple projects.

 On the other hand, Microsoft To-do offers limited customization capabilities.
-So, users can customize their task lists with the basic personalization features — custom backgrounds, themes, and list type.
+So users can customize their task lists with basic personalization features, custom backgrounds, themes, and list types.

 5. Integration Abilities